digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{% /col-guidance %}}

 {{% col-guidance name="units" %}}
-If the developer has agreed a non-financial contribution you should quantify that here (eg enter 100 if that many affordable housing units have been promised, 2 for 2 public playgrounds etc)
+If the developer has agreed a non-financial contribution you should quantify that here (eg enter 100 if that many affordable housing units have been promised, 2 for 2 public playgrounds etc).

+!
+Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information.

 {{% /col-guidance %}}

 {{% col-guidance name="entry-date" %}}
-Enter the date the record was created, in the format `yyyy-mm-dd`.
+Enter the date the agreement was 'signed and sealed', in the format `yyyy-mm-dd`.
 For 1 February 2019, for example, you should enter `2019-02-01`.
 {{% /col-guidance %}}

 {{% col-guidance name="start-date" %}}
-Enter the date on which the agreement comes into effect, in the same format as the entry-date column.
+This will be the same as the entry-date unless the original agreement is superseded by a new version (for example a deed of variation).
+If so, enter the date the new version was agreed, in the same format as the entry-date column.
 {{% /col-guidance %}}

 {{% col-guidance name="end-date" %}}
-Enter the last day the agreement is in effect, in the same format as the entry-date column.
+Leave this blank if this version of the agreement hasn’t been superseded by a new one.
+If it has, enter the last day this version was in effect, in the same format as the entry-date column.
 {{% /col-guidance %}}

 ***